How to Avoid Inheritance Tax on Property in the UK

 You can give away your property to your children or other beneficiaries as a “potentially exempt transfer.”
 If you survive for seven years after making the gift, the property will not be subject to IHT.
 However, if you continue living in the home without paying market rent, the gift becomes a “gift with reservation of benefit,” and HMRC will still count it in your estate.

-Always consult a legal advisor to ensure compliance with gifting rules and to explore whether this strategy is right for you.
+Always consult a professional to ensure compliance with gifting rules and to explore whether this strategy is right for you.

 4. Convert Property into a Tenants in Common Arrangement